dyoder/befog/README.md

 You also need to set up bank-specific configurations.

-For example, the following command sets up the provider, region, image, and keypair to be used with the server bank named `database`:
+For example, the following command sets up the provider, region, image, and keypair to be used with the server bank named `web-prod`:

-    befog configure database --provider aws \
+    befog configure web-prod --provider aws \
-      --region us-east-1 --image <your-database-image> \
+      --region us-east-1 --image <your-aws-image> \
       --keypair <your-keypair>

 To see the full list of configuration options, just type: